 State law authorizes FWP to collect fees from hunters, trappers, and anglers (§ 87-1-601, MCA).
 Most of these revenues are channeled back into management of fish and wildlife under spending authority from the Montana Legislature.
-In order to maintain FWP's eligibility to receive matching federal funding under the Federal Aid in Wildlife Restoration Act (i.e., the Pittman-Robertson Act or PR), the Montana Legislature agreed to use hunting license revenue only for wildlife management (§ 87-1-708, MCA).
+In order to maintain FWP's eligibility to receive matching federal funding under the Federal Aid in Wildlife Restoration Act (Pittman-Robertson or PR), the Montana Legislature agreed to use hunting license revenue only for wildlife management (§ 87-1-708, MCA).
 Most of this funding is generated through excise taxes on firearms, ammunition, and archery equipment.
-State dollars are needed to match federal funding, which can be from any source that is non-federal, and state hunting license sales are used in the formula to determine what the state's allocation of federal funds are.
-Received federal dollars along with state hunting license revenue Federal funding matches state license revenue to fund wildlife surveys, research, hunter education, and other management activities (§ 87-1-601, MCA).
-Trapping equipment does not have an excise tax and trapping license sales are not used to determine the allocation of federal funding to the state.
+Federal funding matches state license revenue to fund wildlife surveys, research, hunter education, and other management activities.
 Wildlife surveys and inventories and other approved projects typically receive 75% federal funding matched with 25% state funding from license revenues.

-Funding for wolf conservation and management in Montana are described in §§ 87-1-623 and 87-1-625, MCA.
-Section 87-1-623, MCA, was created in 2011 (622ndd Montana Legislative Session) by House Bill 363.
-This law requires that a wolf management account be set up and that all wolf hunting license revenue be deposited into this account for wolf collaring and control.
+Funding for wolf conservation and management in Montana are described in § 87-1-623 and 87-1-625, MCA.
+Section 87-1-623, MCA, was created in 2011 (62nd Montana Legislative Session) by House Bill 363.
+This law requires that a wolf management account be set up and that all wolf license revenue be deposited into this account for wolf collaring and control.
 Specifically, it states that subject to appropriation by the legislature, money deposited in the account must be used exclusively for the management of wolves and must be equally divided and allocated for the following purposes: (a) wolf-collaring activities conducted pursuant to § 87-5-132, MCA; and (b) lethal action conducted pursuant to § 87-1-217, MCA, to take wolves that attack livestock.
-Section 87-1-625, MCA, was created in 2011 (622ndd Montana Legislative Session) by Senate Bill 348.
-This law required FWP to allocate \$900,000 annually toward wolf management.-"Management" is defined as the collection and application of biological information for the purposes of conserving populations of wildlife consistent with other uses of land and habitat.
-The term includes the entire range of activities that constitute a modern scientific resource program, including but not limited to research, census, law enforcement, habitat improvement, lethal and non-lethal control, and education.
-The term also includes the periodic protection of specie"s or popula"tions as well as regulated taking.
-In 2015 (64thh Montana Legislative
+Section 87-1-625, MCA, was created in 2011 (62nd Montana Legislative Session) by Senate Bill 348.
+This law required FWP to allocate \$900,000 annually toward wolf management.
+"Management" is defined as includes the entire range of activities that constitute a modern scientific resource program, including but not limited to research, census, law enforcement, habitat improvement, control, and education.
+The term also includes the periodic protection of species or populations as well as regulated taking.
+In 2015 (64th Montana Legislative Session), Senate Bill 418 reduced the amount FWP must spend on wolf management to \$500,000 (§ 87-1-625, MCA).